-The Court of Appeal for the Federal Circuit (CAFC) was established in 1982 to unify patent doctrine and ensure greater uniformity of patent enforcement.
-A variety of observers have pointed out that the establishment of CAFC generated a distinct 'pro-patent' shift (Lerner, 1995; Hall and Ziedonis, 2001; Jaffe and Lerner, 2004; Arora, Ceccagnoli and Cohen, 2007).
-This took the form of tougher evidentiary standards required to invalidate patents (Lerner, 1995; Henry and Turner, 2006), and increased likelihood of large damage awards under CAFC (Merges, 1997).
+The Court of Appeal for the Federal Circuit (CAFC) was established in 1982 to unify patent doctrine and to bring greater uniformity and predictability to patent decisions.
+Many scholars have argued that CAFC generated a distinct 'pro-patent' shift (Hall and Ziedonis, 2001; Jaffe and Lerner, 2004).
+This took the form of tougher evidentiary standards to invalidate patents (Allison and Lemley, 1998; Henry and Turner, 2006), and increased likelihood of large damage awards (Merges, 1997).
+We study the impact of CAFC's on district court decisions.
+We would expect the pro-patent shift at the appellate court level to affect lower court decisions, since there is a reputational cost to lower court judges if they are reversed on appeal (Songer, Segal and Cameron, 1994; Klein and Hume, 2003).